kubaparol/GitHub-SDK/README.md

 Name and token fields are validated.

-My SDK is built according to TDD methodology, i.e. red- green-refactor.
+My SDK is built according to TDD methodology, i.e. red-green-refactor.

 [Click to see](https://kubaparol.github.io/GitHub-SDK/) the live version of my app and check your repositories!